Learn how to visit Coimbra on your trip to Portugal. Get from Porto to Coimbra by bus, train, car, or guided tour.

 Most tours of Coimbra include another destination to get the most out of your time.

-Including Aveiro Before you get to Coimbra, visit the canals of the Portuguese Venice.
+- Including Aveiro: Before you get to Coimbra, visit the canals of the Portuguese Venice.

-Including Buçaco Add in a trip to the palace of Buçaco, in the heart of the Buçaco National Forest.
+- Including Buçaco: Add in a trip to the palace of Buçaco, in the heart of the Buçaco National Forest.

-Porto to Coimbra by Train and Bus
+By Train and Bus

 Pay attention to the trip time when booking.
-Book from Rail Europe (book direct).
 You'll arrive in the Coimbra-B station but you can easily connect to the center of town (Coimbra-A station) via a five-minute train ride that is included in your ticket.

 Coimbra is also a good place to get a train to Madrid.
-Read more about travel from Coimbra to Madrid.

 The bus from Porto to Coimbra takes 1h30 and costs about 12€ one way.
-Book from Rede Expressos.

 The 130km journey from Porto to Coimbra takes about 1h30 by car if you use the A1.
 Note that there are tolls on some of these roads.
-Compare Prices on Car Rental in Portugal.